-It can be also considered as a simple sphere function $\sum{i=1}^{n} x_i^2$ superimposed with the noise term $\sum{i=1}^{n} A \cdot \cos(2\pi x_i)$.
+It can be also considered as a simple sphere function $\sum{i=1}^{n} x_i^2$ superimposed with the noise term $\sum{i=1}^{n} A \cdot \cos(2\pi x_i)$ .
 The magnitude of noises is determined by the value of A. To test the noise-resistance of the search algorithms, we vary the noise level in Rastrigin function, i.e., the value of A, and see how the search algorithms perform under different magnitudes of noises.
 Note that the noise magnitude should not be too large to distort the overall structure of the original function.
-Figure 11 shows the test results on Rastrigin functions.
+Fig 9 shows the test results on Rastrigin functions with different noise level and different dimensions.
 The results demonstrate that increasing magnitude of noises seriously degrade the performance of multistart pattern search while the effect on RRS is slight.

-Figure 11: Noise-resistance tests of search algorithms
+Figure 9: Noise-resistance tests of search algorithms

-4.3 Tests on Objective Functions with Negligible Parameters
+5.3 Tests on Objective Functions with Negligible Parameters

-To simulate the occasion with trivial parameters, an n-dimensional test function in Equation (7) is used:
+To simulate the situation of negligible parameters, an n-dimensional test function in Equation (7) is used: